Michael Harris II Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.60).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.58).

-- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to surrender 191 total home runs at a rate of 1.4 per game (second-most in the league).

-- Lambert makes the start for the Rockies, his ninth of the season.
-He is 3-4 with a 4.92 ERA and 62 strikeouts in 71 1/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up four hits.
+- The left-hander last appeared on Friday against the Baltimore Orioles, when he went six innings, allowing three earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 4.92, with 7.8 strikeouts per nine innings, in 22 games this season.
-Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.